Statue of Ezra Cornell

-Ezra Cornell is a monumental statue in Ithaca, New York, United States.
-Located on the Arts Quad of the Cornell Central Campus, the monument honors Ezra Cornell, the co-founder and namesake of Cornell University.
-The statue, designed by Hermon Atkins MacNeil, was dedicated in 1919.
+Ezra Cornell is a monumental statue on the Arts Quad on the campus of Cornell University in Ithaca, New York.
+The monument honors Ezra Cornell, the university's co-founder and namesake.
+The statue, designed by Hermon Atkins MacNeil, was dedicated in June 1919.

 History

-Background
+19th century

 Ezra Cornell was born on January 11, 1807, in Westchester County, New York.
 In 1828, he moved to Ithaca, New York, where he managed a flouring mill and other factories along the Fall Creek.
 In the 1840s, after becoming acquainted with Samuel Morse, Cornell became involved in the creation of telegraph lines in the Northeastern United States, and in 1855 he founded the Western Union Telegraph Company.
 Despite retiring in 1858, Cornell remained active in politics and philanthropy.
 As a Republican, he served on the New York State Assembly and later the New York State Senate throughout the 1860s and established a public library in Ithaca in 1863.
 During this time, Cornell also became involved in the creation of Cornell University in Ithaca.
 In 1865, Cornell became the chairman of the Cornell University Board of Trustees, a position he would hold until his death, and he proceeded to help the newly established institution grow by securing its designation as New York's land-grant university and donating 200 acre of land and $500,000 in cash.
 Cornell died in Ithaca on December 9, 1874.

-Creation
+20th century

 The idea for a public statue honoring Ezra Cornell was put forth by students in 1906, with the idea of dedicating it on the centennial of Ezra's birth, but this idea did not come to fruition.
 In 1915, the Board of Trustees commissioned sculptor Hermon Atkins MacNeil to design a bronze statue honoring their university's namesake.
 MacNeil, a graduate of the Massachusetts Normal Art School, had taught art classes at Cornell in the 1880s, including "Industrial art" for the university's Sibley College.
-He had been hired by Robert H. Thurston, the dean of the mechanical engineering program at Cornell, who later encouraged MacNeil to further his training in Europe.
+He was hired by Robert H. Thurston, the dean of the mechanical engineering program at Cornell, who later encouraged MacNeil to further his training in Europe.
 The contract for the statue awarded to MacNeil was for $25,000.
 MacNeil worked on the statue between 1915 and 1917.
-Speaking later of the statue, MacNeil stated that its construction was a labor of love, because Ezra looked like his father.
+Speaking later of the statue, MacNeil stated that its construction was a labor of love, because Ezra looked like MacNeil's own father.
 By 1918, work on the location for the statue was started, and in May, the foundation for the pedestal was placed between Morrill Hall and McGraw Hall.
 During this work, an old cistern, which used to be part of the university's water system, was uncovered.